 The benefits of ERP

 ERP simplifies an organisation’s IT systems and enables free-flowing communication and collaboration between departments and employees.
 By connecting technology, ERP also reduces the costs incurred by a company.
-It does this by ensuring that technology isn’t mistakenly duplicated, and that incompatible technology isn’t unnecessarily purchased.
-ERP allows businesses to focus on core business activity by increasing the efficiency of their IT systems, reducing the risk of multiple data entries, and making key business processes, such as tracking customer satisfaction, easier to manage.
+It does this by ensuring that technology isn’t mistakenly duplicated and that incompatible technology isn’t unnecessarily purchased.
+ERP allows businesses to focus on core business activity by increasing the efficiency of their IT systems, reducing the risk of multiple data entries, and making critical business processes, such as tracking customer satisfaction, easier to manage.
 Lastly, ERP provides a holistic insight into the overall workings of a company by bringing together data from all departments.
 This information can be used to identify areas for improvement and implement strategic changes to business models.

 Examples of ERP

 The software for Cloud ERP runs on a provider’s cloud computing platform, and the provider is responsible for maintaining the ERP system.
 This example of ERP can be set as a public cloud that multiple organisations can access, such as Google Cloud.
-Multi-tenant SaaS is another way of using cloud-based ERP for multiple organisations.
-In this instance, a company can use the same software like other companies, but the company’s data can only be accessed by its employees.
+Multi-tenant SaaS is another way of using cloud-based ERP for various organisations.
+In this instance, a company can use the same software as other companies, but the company’s data can only be accessed by its employees.
 On the other hand, a private cloud system is also available for companies that don’t want shared access to ERP software.

-The International Data Corporation (IDC) commented in a report that “demand for cloud-based ERP systems continues to grow because of their ability to access and analyze massive amounts of data in near real-time.”
+The International Data Corporation (IDC) commented in a report that “demand for cloud-based ERP systems continues to grow because of their ability to access and analyse massive amounts of data in near real-time.”
 Cloud ERP solutions are also attractive to many businesses because they cost about 30% less than on-premises ERP due to the lack of upfront infrastructure costs.
 However, cloud-based solutions may not be attractive to long-standing businesses that have been using on-premises ERP for years.
 This is because switching ERP models often requires significant expense, time, expertise, and energy, which could otherwise be spent on core business activity.